gravitational/gravity/docs/6.x/cluster.md

 #### Run the pre-update application hook that scale down resources.

-In order to scale down resources prior to the upgrade operation, the Application Manifest needs to be changed to accommodate a new hook:
+In order to scale down resources prior to the upgrade operation, the Image Manifest needs to be changed to accommodate a new hook:

 ```yaml
   preUpdate: